Prabhu-Prabha/Uber_Eats_Analytics/README.md

- Uber_Eats_Analytics
+#Uber_Eats_Analytics
-End-to-end Data Analytics project using Python, MySQL &amp; Streamlit Uber Eats Data Analytics & Streamlit Dashboard
+End-to-end Data Analytics project using Python, MySQL Xampp, Streamlit

- Project Overview
+ #Project Overview
 This project is an end-to-end **Data Analytics & Business Intelligence Dashboard** built using **Python, MySQL, and Streamlit**.
 It analyzes restaurant and order data inspired by Uber Eats to uncover business insights through **SQL-driven analytics** and an **interactive web dashboard**.